-Lisa was founding board chair of Repair the World, the Israel on Campus Coalition and the iCenter, and continues to serve on their national boards.
-She is also a board member of Grantmakers for Effective Organizations and serves on the international boards of the Israel Institute, BBYO and OLAM.
+Lisa was founding board chair of Repair the World and the iCenter, and she continues to serve on their national boards.
+She was also the founding board chair of the Israel on Campus Coalition.
+Lisa serves on the boards of Grantmakers for Effective Organizations (GEO), the Israel Institute and OLAM.

-Lisa previously served for nine years as Executive Director of Project Interchange Seminars in Israel, an institute of the American Jewish Committee (AJC).
-She has also held positions as AJC Washington Area Assistant Director, and as Legislative Assistant to U.S. Representative Bart Gordon.
+Lisa has helped to expand the Foundation’s Jewish and Israel grantmaking over the past 18 years, serving as its National Director and then as Vice President.
+Prior to joining the Foundation, she served for nine years as Executive Director of Project Interchange Seminars in Israel, an institute of the American Jewish Committee (AJC).
+She has also held positions as AJC Area Assistant Director and as Legislative Assistant to U.S. Representative Bart Gordon.

-Lisa is a frequent presenter in the fields of philanthropy, Jewish service, Israel education and advocacy, and professional development.
-She graduated magna cum laude from Yale University with a Bachelors of Arts in History and earned her Master of Arts degree with honors in Israeli and Middle Eastern Studies at the Hebrew University of Jerusalem.
-Lisa and her husband, Mitch, have three children, Ariella, Tamar and Jonah.
+Lisa is a frequent presenter in the fields of philanthropy, Jewish service, Israel education, women's rights and leadership.
+She graduated magna cum laude from Yale University with a Bachelor of Arts in History and earned her Master of Arts degree with honors in Israeli and Middle Eastern Studies at the Hebrew University of Jerusalem.
 Lisa is a certified yoga teacher, and she enjoys vinyasa and ashtanga yoga, community service, trekking and international travel.